lupyuen/send_altitude_cocoos/README.md

-Arduino sketch to read BME280 I2C temperature, humidity and altitude sensors and send the aggregated sensor data to the Sigfox IoT network (via the Wisol Sigfox module connected on UART).
+IoT program for Arduino Uno and STM32 Blue Pill (with libopencm3) to read BME280 I2C temperature, humidity and altitude sensors and send the aggregated sensor data to the Sigfox IoT network (via the Wisol Sigfox module connected on UART).
 Supports Sigfox downlink too.
 Multitasking of the sensors is handled by cocoOS, the portable task scheduling framework: http://www.cocoos.net

 Read the tutorials: